grafana/agent/docs/sources/shared/deploy-agent.md

 * Easy to meta-monitor

 ### Cons
-* Requires running on separate infrastructureDeploying Grafana Agent
+* Requires running on separate infrastructure

 ### Use for
 * Scalable telemetry collection